 This “modified business case” use of the existing scheduling system provides most of the administrative scheduling needs of HyFlex and avoids the expense of a formal system modification.

 Setting Participation Expectations

 Class participation and communication protocols and expectations should be explained before students enroll in a course if possible or at least at the very beginning of the course.
 Many HyFlex courses are listed as traditional courses in the course catalog so students are likely to know what the in-class expectations are before signing up for a class.
-(Most of our students are well-trained in classroom participation protocols.)
-However, it is unlikely that students will understand the online flexible participation options, however, unless they have taken a HyFlex course before; in some cases, student understanding also depends on the instructor’s specific implementation of HyFlex, if it is significantly different than a previous instructor’s design.
+Most of our students are well-trained in classroom participation protocols.
+However, it is unlikely that students will understand the online flexible participation options, however, unless they have taken a HyFlex course before.
+In some cases, student understanding also depends on the instructor’s specific implementation of HyFlex, if it is significantly different than a previous instructor’s practice.

 Once a class begins, some students will need very specific guidance about how and when to interact online with content, the instructor, and with other students.
 Instructors should have a detailed explanation of protocols and expectations ready to distribute and available in multiple places as appropriate for their situation.
 For example, most formal classes will use a syllabus and participation expectations should be included in that document.
 HyFlex classes will use a course website, and the participation expectations might be highlighted on the main page of the website in some way.
 Weekly agendas and discussion forum prompts are also excellent places to include specific participation expectations for that week, topic, or activity.

 It is also useful to periodically remind all students in a class of the overall participation protocols and expectations during a course.
 An instructor can observe participation patterns and may sense that participation is deficient in some important way.
 If this happens, it may be time for a targeted or general reminder about what is required.
 I’ve found many students are receptive to those reminders and change their participation practice accordingly.